-By default, this page will show you all of the logs we've received in the last 15 minutes, with no filters.
-To widen your search, click on the Last 15 Minutes button and you'll be able to choose from a wider range of dates/times.
+By default, this page will display the logs we've received in the last 15 minutes.
+To widen your search, click on the Last 15 Minutes button under the Date Range heading.
+You'll then be able to select from some preset timeframes or select a custom to and from date/time.

-If you click on any of the log on this page, a dropdown will open and you'll see that the log contains lots of different fields, for example, host, port or type.
+If you click on any of the logs on this page, it will expand, and you'll be presented with a table view which includes all the fields and data within it.
+These will typically include things like host, port or type.
 These fields form the basis of most Lucene queries.

 Towards the top of the page, you should see a box titled Search Query.
 This is where you'll enter your queries.
 By default, this box contains a star symbol (*).
-This is the Lucene Query that shows you all of your logs.
-The below examples will show you how to narrow this down, so you're only seeing the logs you want to see.
+This is the Lucene Query that shows all logs.
+The examples below will show you how to narrow this down, so you're only seeing the logs you want to see.

 Generally, with Lucene, you'll be searching for a particular pattern of text and/or numbers in a specific field.
 For example, if you want to view all of the logs from a specific host, let's call it server.defense.com for example, you'd run the below Lucene query: